kraftwerk28/E/README.md

 # E-lang

-### This language highly inspired by Haskell and Lisp
+### This language is highly inspired by Haskell and Lisp
 ### WIP: the parser still doesn't fully support syntax from code above

 ### TODO: